ahmedpaysky/PayButton/README.md

 1 – create a new instance from PayButton:-
 PayButton payButton = new PayButton(context);

-you need to just pass some parameters to our button to know merchant data and amount this parameters is:- 1-Merchat id
+you need to just pass some parameters to PayButton class instance :- 1-Merchat id.
-  2-Terminal id
+  2-Terminal id.
-  3-Payment amount
+  3-Payment amount.
-  4-Currency code
+  4-Currency code [Optional].
   5-merchant secure hash.

 Note That:-